Michaelis–Menten kinetics

-$V$, which is often written as $V_\max$, represents the limiting rate approached by the system at saturating substrate concentration for a given enzyme concentration.
+$V$, which is often written as $V_\max$, (Note: The subscript max and term "maximum rate" (or "maximum velocity") often used are not strictly appropriate because this is not a maximum in the mathematical sense.) represents the limiting rate approached by the system at saturating substrate concentration for a given enzyme concentration.
 The Michaelis constant $K_\mathrm{m}$ has units of concentration, and for a given reaction is equal to the concentration of substrate at which the reaction rate is half of $V$.
 Biochemical reactions involving a single substrate are often assumed to follow Michaelis–Menten kinetics, without regard to the model's underlying assumptions.
 Only a small proportion of enzyme-catalysed reactions have just one substrate, but the equation still often applies if only one substrate concentration is varied.